Working at a computer for 8 hours per day can impact your vision!

 We can’t escape the rapidly evolving digital world, but we can create healthy habits to help protect our eyes.
 At Viteyes, we provide support for your vision with our leading eye supplements!
 Take a moment with us today to learn more about how you can maintain your eye health at work.

 Protecting Your Vision At Work

-If you are at job such as construction or factory work, you know you should be protecting your eyes from injury from particles and tools by wearing protective goggles.
+If you are at jobs such as construction or factory work, you know you should be protecting your eyes from injury from particles and tools by wearing protective goggles.
 However, for those of us at computer jobs, you may not realize that you are eyes may need protection too.
-Starting at digitals screens all day can makes you susceptible to harmful blue light and digital eye strain.
+Starting at digitals screens all day can make you susceptible to harmful blue light and digital eye strain.